Sophia Smith Galer: Career

 Smith Galer began her journalism career in May 2017 as a social media producer for BBC.com, and later became a visual journalist covering faith and ethics at BBC World Service.

 In 2019, she started posting to short-form video-sharing app TikTok, becoming one of the first BBC journalists to do so, despite her employers not agreeing with her posting journalism content.
 She uses the platform to take part in trends, receive and gather news, and post explainer content, covering gender, sexual and reproductive health and rights, and digital culture.

 In March 2021, Smith Galer posted an informative original sea shanty explaining how a container ship obstructed the Suez Canal, which went viral, amassing one million views in over eight hours.
 In June 2021, it was announced that she was leaving the BBC.
 Three months later, she joined VICE World News as a Senior News Reporter.
 She stayed in the role for two years until her departure in September 2023, becoming a freelance journalist.

 Chris Stokel-Walker of The Observer named her as one "of the biggest ex-BBC names" on TikTok.
 Matthew Leake from The Reuters Institute for the Study of Journalism described her as "an authority on how journalists and news organisations can use TikTok to research stories, reach younger audiences and build relationships."
-Academic research identified Smith Galer's work exhibits intellectual virtues such as autonomy, carefulness, curiosity and thoroughness, and adapts journalistic information to TikTok to appeal to younger generations.
+Smith Galer adapts journalistic information to TikTok.
+In 2023, journalism and mass communication researchers Craig and Yetter treated Galer's work as a case study for journalistic ethics in digital space.

+Smith Galer released her first book Losing It: Sex Education for the 21st Century in 2022 which advocated for improvements in sex education.

 In February 2023, Smith Galer joined Brown University's Information Futures Lab as one of their inaugural fellows to address information disorders and digital literacy.
-In 2024, she co-hosted the BBC World Service podcast Where To Be A Woman with Scaachi Koul, which interrogated "what it really means for women to live their best lives around the world."
+In 2024, she co-hosted the BBC World Service podcast Where To Be A Woman with Scaachi Koul.

 In 2024, Smith Galer won the Georgina Henry Award for digital innovation from Women in Journalism for an AI-enabled tool that helped journalists script video content.
 At the Media Freedom Awards, the judges called it "an exciting innovation in an important new journalistic field.
 Not only does it explore the commercial benefits of AI, this eponymous innovation is also dedicated to combating disinformation."
-In June 2025, the tool launched as an iOS app called Sophiana with script-writing and teleprompter functions following development as part of the International Centre For Journalists' Disarming Disinformation Solutions Challenge.
+In June 2025, she launched the tool as an iOS app called Sophiana through her digital consultancy Viralect.
+It is based on GPT-4o and has script-writing and teleprompter functions and was developed as part of the International Centre For Journalists' Disarming Disinformation Solutions Challenge.
 Joshua Benton at Nieman Lab wrote that a script he trialled with the app was "pretty solid work" and Alan Rusbridger said on Prospect's Media Confidential podcast that the app "couldn't be simpler".

+Smith Galer released her second book How to Kill a Language: Power, Resistance and the Race to Save Our Words in 2026, which advocates defending linguistic diversity.